namansrivastava09/noor-ai-chatbot/src/README.md

 1. Sign up for a free **[Netlify](https://www.netlify.com/)** account (it's easiest to sign up with your GitHub account).
 2. On your Netlify dashboard, click "**Add new site**" and select "**Import an existing project**".
 3. Connect to GitHub and authorize Netlify.
 Select the GitHub repository you just created.
-4. Netlify will automatically detect that this is a Next.js project and fill in the correct build settings.
-They should be:
+4. Netlify will automatically detect that this is a Next.js project.
+You need to ensure the build settings are correct.
     *   **Build command:** `next build`
     *   **Publish directory:** `.next`

+    **IMPORTANT:** The publish directory **must** be `.next`.
+Do NOT use `out`.
+Your application is dynamic and uses server-side features to talk to the AI.
+Using `out` would attempt a static export, which is not compatible with your app and will cause the build to fail.
+The `netlify.toml` file in your repository is already configured with these correct settings, but it's good to verify them in the Netlify UI.

 5. Before deploying, go to the "**Advanced build settings**" or "**Environment variables**" section.
 6. Add a new variable:
     *   **Key:** `GOOGLE_API_KEY`